rhielab/3Dgenome/README.md

 ### 2D.
 Numbers of loops shared (between any datasets) or unique among Hi-C 1 billion, Micro-C 1 billion, 2 billion, and 3 billion data

 We used an Rscript ```Loop_comparison.R``` to run loop intersection analysis between two libraries, using a list of loop data as the input.

-The output files in the output folder include:
-- All the original loop data added with comparison 0/1 matrix.
-- For each loop data, output a subforder containning the shared/unique loop data
-- Summary table for the loop comparison.

 See below code for usage instruction:

 Load the function.
 To run it, make sure you have ```fuzzyjoin``` and ```dplyr``` libraries in your R environment: